VeSaPa/qa-portfolio/test-cases/login-test-cases.md

 4. Click the Login button

 Expected Result:
-User is susccesfully logged in and redirected to the dashboard.
+User is susccessfully logged in and redirected to the dashboard.

 ## Input validation